Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Organizations frequently underestimate the effort required.

-These challenges are not technical problems.
+These challenges are not technical problems, instead they are information problems.

-Application rationalization tools exist to solve them.
+Application rationalization tools exist to address these challenges.

 Why Spreadsheets Fail in Application Rationalization